prokoudine/ardour-tutorial/content/editing-sessions/arranging-tracks/index.en.md

 ![FS4](en/ardour7-freesound-4.png)

+Another option to rearrange tracks is to select a track and use **Ctrl+Arrow Up/Down** shortcut to move it up or down.

 {{% notice tip %}}
 You can also use the V check boxes in this tab to view or hide tracks in the main canvas.